mickmccann/MS3-Small-Jobs/TESTING.md

-Ensure website passes CSS validators | Outcome info | PASS or FAIL Ensure website passes Jhint validators | Outcome info | PASS or FAIL Ensure website passes PEP8 validators | Outcome info | PASS or FAIL Ensure responsiveness of website across all major browsers | Outcome info | Pass or Fail Ensure the correct navigation items are displayed to the user when they are logged out | Outcome info |Pass or Fail Ensure the correct navigation items are displayed to the user when they are logged in | Outcome info |Pass or Fail Ensure all navigation items redirect to their appropiate pages | Outcome info | Pass or Fail Ensure the footer is displayed on all pages with the correct links and social media links | Outcome info | Pass or Fail Ensure the job description page works as intended with the appropiate functionality | Outcome info | Pass or Fail Ensure the register page works as intended with the appropiate functionality | Outcome info | Pass or Fail Ensure the login page works as intended with the appropiate functionality | Outcome info | Pass or Fail Ensure the create job page works as intended with the appropiate functionality | Outcome info | Pass or Fail Ensure the log out button works as intended with the appropiate functionality, ending the users' session | Outcome info | Pass or Fail
+Ensure website passes CSS validators | Outcome info | PASS or FAIL Ensure website passes Jhint validators | Outcome info | PASS or FAIL Ensure website passes PEP8 validators | Outcome info | PASS or FAIL Ensure responsiveness of website across all major browsers | The website has been tested on Chrome, Safari, Firefox and Edge.
+The website displays as intended on desktop browsers and mobile browsers | PASS
+Ensure the correct navigation items are displayed to the user when they are logged out | When a user logs out or when a new user visits the site, only HOME, ALL JOBS, REGISTER and LOGIN are visible | PASS
+Ensure the correct navigation items are displayed to the user when they are logged in | The correct navigation items are displayed to the user when they are logged in.
+HOME, ALL JOBS, PROFILE, NEW JOBS, LOGOUT.
+When Admin is logged in MANAGE CATEGORIES is available | PASS
+Ensure all navigation items redirect to their appropiate pages | All navigation items redirect to their appropiate pages | PASS
+Ensure the footer is displayed on all pages with the correct links and social media links | The footer is displayed on all pages with the correct links and social media links.
+All links work and link to their appropiate pages and or websites | PASS
+Ensure the All Jobs page works as intended with the appropiate functionality | The All Jobs page works as intended with the appropiate functionality.
+When the user taps or clicks on a job description, the job post with all relavant details pop out in a nice accordion affect | PASS
+Ensure the register page works as intended with the appropiate functionality | The register page works as intended with the appropiate functionality.
+Username and Passwords can be between 4-15 characters long, using uppercase or lowercase letters and or numbers from 0-9 | PASS
+Ensure the login page works as intended with the appropiate functionality | The login page works as intended with the appropiate functionality | PASS
+Ensure the create job page works as intended with the appropiate functionality | The create job page works as intended with the appropiate functionality.
+Users fill out the required form and then SUBMIT the job which is then made public | PASS
+Ensure the log out button works as intended with the appropiate functionality, ending the users' session | Tnsure the log out button works as intended with the appropiate functionality, ending the users' session.
+A flash message is displayed confirming them that they have been logged out | PASS
-Ensure error pages, 404 and 500 works as intended | Outcome info | Pass or Fail Ensure job descriptions "pop out" when tapped or clicked | Outcome info | Pass or Fail Ensure when you click on the EDIT button, within the Job Category dropdown list, the original selected category remains selected | When you click on the EDIT button, within the Job Category dropdown list, the original selected category remains selected | PASS
+Ensure error pages, 404 and 500 works as intended | Error pages, 404 and 500 works as intended.
+Custom made error pages ensures the user stays on the website | PASS
+Ensure job descriptions "pop out" when tapped or clicked | Job descriptions "pop out" when tapped or clicked | PASS Ensure when you click on the EDIT button, within the Job Category dropdown list, the original selected category remains selected | When you click on the EDIT button, within the Job Category dropdown list, the original selected category remains selected | PASS
 Ensure when you click on the EDIT button, within Business Name field, the original inputed field name is selected | When you click on the EDIT button, within Business Name field,the original inputed field name is selected | PASS
 Ensure when you click on the EDIT button, within Contact Name field, the original inputed field name is selected | When you click on the EDIT button, within Contact Name field, the original inputed field name is selected | PASS